-Profile: Lapel Pins from the 1980 Canadian Championships, Kitchener-Waterloo, Ontario
+Profile: Lapel Pins – 1980 Canadian Championships, Kitchener-Waterloo, Ontario

 In the world of figure skating pins, one does not often come across a bird used as the main logo element, particularly for a major championship.
 So it might just be then that the pins made to commemorate the 1980 Canadian Figure Skating Championships, held in Kitchener–Waterloo, Ontario, are the only such specimens.
 So what of the bird?
 After making an inquiry to a presumed responsible source in the Great White North and waiting patiently for an answer, The Curator of The Netropolitan Museum of Figure Skating Pins was disappointed not to receive a reply.
 So onward with independent research, which indicates the bird is a ruffled grouse, also known as a partridge and easily identifiable by its regal plume.
 Partridges are common to the province of Ontario in Canada, as is figure skating, with Ontario having hosted the most Canadian Figure Skating Championships, at least over the past 30+ years.
 Partridges also are common to San Pueblo, California.